Course numbers with the # symbol included (e.g. #400) have not been taught in the last 3 years.

 EDUC 550 - Language and Linguistic Diversity in Schools

-The course offers a broad examination of language and linguistic diversity, drawing from education,sociolinguistics, anthropology, child development, and related fields.
-Through the critical examination of the language environments of schools, assumptions of linguistic diversity are examined.
-Various educational system interventions, presenting successes, challenges, limitations, and controversies are considered.
+The course offers a broad examination of language and linguistic diversity and identities, drawing from education, sociolinguistics, anthropology, child development, and related fields.
+Content includes a critical examination of the evolution of the laws and policies affecting linguistic minorities in the U.S. and how they inform the educational rights of emerging and developing bilingual learners.
 A minimum of 20hrs of fieldwork beyond classroom time is required.
 Students have the opportunity to identify age group preference for field placement.
-Prereq: permission.

 Education is about, by, and for human beings.
 It takes place in a sociocultural context.
 It involves learning and, in many societies of the world, schooling.
 Education should, therefore, be understood from the viewpoint of what is known about human beings, i.e., from the viewpoint of anthropology.
 This course introduces the student to five key ideas in anthropology that help us think about education.
 The ideas are: Evolution, Culture, Structure, Function, and Relativism.
 The course is organized that the introduction of each idea is followed by select readings that illustrate how the idea bears on education.
 It is hoped that the course will provide the student with conceptual framework for analyzing educational policies and practices.